dominodatalab/domino-data/docs/source/usecases/get_trainingset.rst

 Find TrainingSets
 -----------------

-You can serach `TrainingSets` by metadata.
+You can search `TrainingSets` by metadata.
 Results matching all metadata fields are returned.

 .. code-block:: python